h-fuzzy-logic/blog/_drafts/analyzing-user-events.md

 $$ need image of data frame.

 <h1 class="h4">Finding errors and mistakes early and often</h1>
 One approach is to write code after each transformation or calculation that verifies the result matches the expectation from the raw data.
-With the Data Science Bowl data, the test.csv file shows that game_session ```00097cda27afb726``` has 36 events.
-This can be quickly determined different ways: manually counting the events in the file; using the "Find" feature in a text tool (such as TextEdit) that shows the number of occurrences; writing code to calc the expected number as soon as the file is read into the development environment before any transformations.
-Once the expectation is known, code can be written to show show when mismatches exist.
+With the Data Science Bowl data, the test.csv file shows that game_session <code class="font-italic">00097cda27afb726</code> has 36 events.
+This can be quickly determined different ways: manually counting the events in the file; using the "Find" feature in a text tool (such as TextEdit) that shows the number of occurrences; writing code to calc the expected number as soon as the file is read into the development environment and before any transformations.
+Once the expectation is known, it can be compared with the actual value after each transformation or calculation.
+Code can be written to show alerts for mismatches.  $$Using unique to see which values are in the column.
 For examples $$$$

 <h1 class="h4">Parsing JSON data</h1>